iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 After introducing the advanced composition theorem, we technically have all the ingredients for a first trial to train a small two layer neural network on a simple dataset.
 For our model we will use a simple two-layer neural network with ReLU activation and $$128$$ hidden units.
 For the data, we will use $$5000$$ randomly sampled images from MNIST.
 To train our model with DP, we first need to set the hyperparameters $$C$$ (clipping norm) and $$T$$ (number of iteration).
 Then, after picking the privacy guarantee we want by setting $$\varepsilon$$ and $$\delta$$, we can use the Gaussian mechanism along with advanced composition result to calculate the magnitude of Gaussian noise required at each iteration.

 In fact, we may make use of a handy result from <d-cite key=kairouz2015composition></d-cite>, which states that to get $(\varepsilon,\delta)$ it is sufficient to have each inner Gaussian mechanism satisfy $(\varepsilon_0, \delta_0)$ with $\varepsilon_0 = \frac{\varepsilon}{2\sqrt{T\log(e + \varepsilon/\delta)}}$ and $\delta_0 = \frac{\delta}{2T}$.
 We can then use $\varepsilon_0$ and $\delta_0$ to calculate the amount of noise we need to have.
 However, we are left with two hyperparameters to tune $C$ and $T$.
 For the gradient clipping $C$, one common heuristic is to tune it is to run the training without any DP, measure the distribution of the gradient norms, and pick $C$ so that we are doing some clipping but not a lot of clipping<d-footnote>This is a bit vague.
 It is hard to be very specific about hyperparameters tuning intuitions.</d-footnote> <d-footnote>On a side note, in the wider machine learning community, gradient clipping is being used to stabilize training.
-The critical difference is that we are computing the average of clipped gradients, while the (wider used) gradient clipping is often a clipping of the average gradients.</d-footnote>. $T$ can also be tricky to tune.
+The critical difference is that we are computing the average of clipped gradients, while the (wider used) gradient clipping is often a clipping of the average gradients.</d-footnote><d-footnote>Tuning hyperparameters using non-DP runs could leak information.
+We skip this detail here but proper DP training requires accounting for hyperparameter tuning within the privacy budget, see <d-cite key=papernot2022hyperparameter></d-cite></d-footnote>. $T$ can also be tricky to tune.
 For a larger $T$, we are able to train longer but we need to use smaller $\varepsilon_0$ and $\delta_0$ forcing us to add more noise at each iteration.

 To get some intuition of the tuning of $C$ and $T$, let's try a training run without any DP to see the gradients norms and the loss curves.
 We run gradient descent with learning $0.01$ for $5000$ iterations.
 For the gradients norm, the $95\%$ quantile is around $32$ and very low number of gradient go above $40$.
-For the sake of round numbers, let's take $C=30$ <d-footnote>One may want to do better hyperparameter tunning in practice but this blog is for illustrations only</d-footnote>
+For the sake of round numbers, let's take $C=30$ <d-footnote>One may want to do better hyperparameter tunning in practice but this blog is for illustrations only.
+In some setting, more aggressive clipping can work better.</d-footnote>

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">